p-nox/Variable-Byte-Code/README.md

 ### General Info
 This program implements the Variable Byte Code (VBC) algorithm in Python for encoding and decoding integers.
 The VBC algorithm is used to compress integers into a series of bytes.
+Variable Byte Code (VBC) is a binary encoding scheme used in information retrieval systems and data compression.
+It encodes integers using one or more bytes.
+Each byte uses the most significant bit (MSB) to indicate whether it is the **last byte** (`1`) or if more bytes follow (`0`).

 ***
 ## Features